Clinical-Genomics/microSALT/README.md

 ## Configuration
 Copy the configuration file `configExample.json` to `~/.microSALT/config.json` _or_ place it wherever and point $MICROSALT_CONFIG to it.

-Modify the line `SQLALCHEMY_DATABASE_URI` to fill out your database credentials.
-For production purposes, set the `DEBUG` flag to False.

-Edit the other fields to match your environment.
+Edit the fields to match your environment.

 ### LIMS Configuration
 Create `$HOME/.genologicsrc` with the following formatting: